appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/intervals-time-events.md

 ## setTimeout()

 `setTimeout()` executes a piece of code once after a specified amount of time has passed.
-This function is analogous to the [Window `setTimeout()` method](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout).

 ### Signature